 Price:

-- Free version available (limited features)
+- Free version available (sufficient for basic order export tasks).

-- Pro version starts at $199/year.
+- Pro version starts at $30/year for a single site.

 Key features: